Phone: (415) 444-7180

 Community service work is volunteer work performed at non-profit agencies in Marin County.
 For individuals who live outside of Marin but who have citations in the county, the Court can provide a listing of community service agencies in many of the other California counties.

 Individuals who cannot afford to pay all or part of the bail on a citation may be eligible to perform community service work instead of paying the bail if they meet certain financial qualifications.
-The bail amount is converted to community service work at a rate of $16 per hour.
-For example, a $320 citation can be converted to 20 hours of community service work ($320 divided by $16 per hour equals 20 hours.)
+The bail amount is converted to community service work at a rate of $24 per hour.
 To inquire about eligibility for community service work, individuals must come to the Traffic Clerk’s Office to complete a declaration regarding their household size and income.
 If it is determined that they are eligible to perform community service work, the clerk will provide information on how to get started.

 If eligible, the Traffic Clerk’s Office will register an individual for community service work.
 If not eligible, the Court will assist an individual in setting up an affordable payment plan.